Snap! Raise is here to take the burden off your shoulders when it comes to your dance team fundraiser.

 Your team will need something flexible to perform in throughout the year.
-A basic t-shirt and black pants is a great choice that can be slightly modified for each performance.
-You’ll probably want some sort of prop like hats or suspenders and depending on the style of dance one or more pairs of shoes.
+A basic t-shirt and black pants are a great choice that can be slightly modified for each performance.
+You’ll probably want some sort of props like hats or suspenders and depending on the style of dance one or more pairs of shoes.
 If you have a strict dress code in practice you might want to consider practice uniforms as well which can require additional shirts, pants, or shorts.

 4. …And football season uniforms

 If your team performs at football games, you’ll probably need to invest in something warm with sequins.
 If you don’t normally perform with poms, now is the time to add those in as well to ensure your performance can be seen even from the nosebleeds.